derykmakgill/511/a.md

 I’ve been thinking a lot about how nobody knows anything about Austrian economics in Bitcoin.
 I think I've begun to understand why.

-**People like to talk about Austrian economists,** they don't like to read them.
-That would require work and comes with no immediate social validation on Twitter or conference speaking gigs.
+**People like to *talk* about Austrian economists,** they don't like to do the work to understand them.
+That takes effort and comes with no immediate social validation on Twitter or conference speaking gigs.
 They want to appear as having economic insight, but they don't care to have it.

 This became clear to me in September 2018 when I was on the famous [cruise in Barcelona](https://www.youtube.com/watch?v=tkvZoaVHQV0) where Roger Ver was [set up](https://twitter.com/derykmakgill/status/1039113140833792000) in a fixed debate by Jimmy Song.
-I realized listening to Jimmy that, while he loved to talk about Austrian economics, I couldn't believe he'd actually read anything from that school of thought.[^1] Just like he was playing dress up as a silly cowboy, he was playing intellectual dress up as an economic thinker by dropping a few names and terms here and there.
+I realized listening to Jimmy that, while he loved to talk about Austrian economics, he had no clue what he was talking about and probably hadn't even read any Austrian economics books.[^1] Just like he was playing dress up as a silly cowboy, he was playing intellectual dress up as an economic thinker.

-Ironically, this particular form of charlatanry was given roundhouse condemnation by the great Austrian economist Murray Rothbard, about whom we will talk more in a moment, who said:
+Ironically, this particular form of charlatanry was given roundhouse condemnation by the great Austrian economist Murray Rothbard, who we will talk more about in a moment, who said:

 > It is no crime to be ignorant of economics, which is, after all, a specialized discipline and one that most people consider to be a ‘dismal science.’
 But it is totally irresponsible to have a loud and vociferous opinion on economic subjects while remaining in this state of ignorance.

 And Jimmy is no exception, he’s the norm.
-The BTC community is an echo chamber of false economic opinions backed by social approval, not real study.
+The BTC community is an echo chamber of false economic opinions backed by social reward, not real study.

 Websites like Ministry of Nodes [even warn people](https://twitter.com/derykmakgill/status/1219368797225865217?s=20) not to read certain things because you might be convinced of something that doesn't align with the party dogma in BTC today.